adamw005/nba_api_wrapper/README.md

 # Note About The Readme

 This readme is a bit out of date at the moment.
 It will be updated when I have a bit more time.
-If you want to see all the endpoints you could come through the tests to see all that are available
+If you want to see all the endpoints you could comb through the tests to see all that are available

 # Test Status